Carolina wren: Breeding

 Carolina wrens are both genetically and socially monogamous and will usually mate for life.
 Mate changing is rare, and there has been one possible observation of polygamy.
 During the winter season, males are more responsible for guarding the territory.
 Females vary in succeeding to maintain winter territories without a mate.
 It has been suggested that the possibility of desertion and decline in care-taking from males along with the need for security in resources year-round prevent extra pair copulations from females, as the mortality rate for Carolina wrens peaks during the winter.
 Along with thermoregulatory benefits, roosting is thought to reinforce pair-bonding and prevent divorce between mates.

 The nests are arch-shaped structures with a side entrance and built of dried plants or strips of bark, as well as horsehair, string, wool and snake sloughs.
 The male obtains nesting materials while the female remains at the site to construct the nest.
 Nests are located in fragmented or complete cavities in trees, or in man-made structures such as bird-boxes, buildings, tin cans, mailboxes or unorthodox places such as pockets of hanging jackets in sheds or in a tractor in everyday use.
 Nests are from 1–3 m from the ground and are rarely higher.
 They occasionally can be built in sloping locations or at ground level.

-Egg laying dates and clutch size vary by region; in Texas the time period is from late February to late August, in Iowa it ranges from late April to June.
-The clutch size is generally 3 to 6 eggs, but can reach as high as seven in Texas.
+Egg laying dates and clutch size vary by region; in Texas the time period is from late February to late August, while in Iowa it ranges from late April to June.
+The clutch size is generally three to six eggs, but can reach as high as seven in Texas.
 The eggs are creamy white with brown or reddish-brown spots, and are more heavily marked at the broad end.
-The eggs are incubated by the female for 12–16 days.
-After the young hatch, they are fed exclusively on invertebrates and they fledge in 12–14 days.
+They are incubated by the female for 12–16 days.
+After the young hatch, they are fed exclusively on invertebrates and fledge in 12–14 days.
 As many as three broods may be raised by a pair in a single breeding season.
-In one study, three of the 70 fledglings remained or defended territory adjacent to the natal area.
+In one study, three of the 70 fledglings remained in or defended territory adjacent to the natal area.

 Male and females are involved in the process of provisioning at similar rates throughout most nest stages, with the males providing slightly more in the nestling stages.
 Both sexes increase their provision rates as the nestlings grow in age.